-The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and nonprofit and community based organization leaders to serve as panelists for our 2019 grant cycle.
+The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and nonprofit and community based organization leaders to serve as panelists for our 2023 grant cycle.

-Special note: Panelists for Community Engagement Grants must be Bronx residents.
-Those serving on the BRIO panels MUST reside outside of the Bronx and have expertise in specific artistic disciplines.
+Potential panelists from all boroughs are welcome to apply.
+Note that panelists for BCA's Community Engagement Grants must be Bronx residents.
+Those serving on the BRIO panels must reside outside of the Bronx and have expertise in specific artistic disciplines.
 BCA supports panel diversity in all forms: age, race, gender, disabilities, sexual orientation, artistic discipline, location, etc.

 All Panelists receive an honorarium.